sjbiaga/pisc/README.md

 actions in the other "left" and "right" choices be discarded.
 So, there may be many summations in which the expired _key_ discards other keys.

-The discarded, excluded and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
+The discarded, excluded, and enabled actions are then embedded as an immutable map from `String` to `Set[String]`in the generated output file.
 These `magical` maps are declared as `π-trick`, `π-elvis` and `π-spell`, respectively.